MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 The Area Under the Curve Receiver Operating Characteristic (AUC-ROC) measure is widely used to assess the performance of binary classifiers.
 AUC-ROC is a chart that visualizes the trade-off between the true positive rate (TPR) and the false positive rate (FPR).

-In some cases, it's more appropriate to evaluate your classifier based on the AUPRC measure.
+In some cases, it's more appropriate to evaluate your classifier based on the Area Under the Precision-Recall Curve (AUPRC) measure.
 AUPRC is a curve that combines these rates:

 - The precision, also called the positive predictive value (PPV)
 - The recall, also called TPR